enumivo/enu.wasmsdk/README.md

 # WasmSDK
 ## Version : 1.0.0

 WasmSDK is a toolchain for WebAssembly (WASM).
-In addition to being a general purpose WebAssembly toolchain, [EOSIO](https://github.com/eosio/eos) specific optimizations are available to support building EOSIO smart contracts.
-This new toolchain is built around [Clang 7](https://github.com/eosio/llvm), which means that the SDK has the most currently available optimizations and analyses from LLVM, but as the WASM target is still considered experimental, some optimizations are not available or incomplete.
+In addition to being a general purpose WebAssembly toolchain, [EOSIO](https://github.com/enumivo/eos) specific optimizations are available to support building EOSIO smart contracts.
+This new toolchain is built around [Clang 7](https://github.com/enumivo/llvm), which means that the SDK has the most currently available optimizations and analyses from LLVM, but as the WASM target is still considered experimental, some optimizations are not available or incomplete.

 ## New Features from EOSIO
 - Compile (-c) option flag will compile to a WASM-elf object file
 - ranlib and ar support for static libraries for WASM
 - \_\_FILE\_\_ and \_\_BASE\_FILE\_\_ will now only return the file name and not the fullpath.
 This eliminates any non-determinism from location of the compiled binary
 - Global constructors and global destructors are now supported
-- _eosio-cpp_, _eosio-cc_, _eosio-ld_, and _eosio-pp_ are set the core set of tools that you will interact with.
+- _enumivo-cpp_, _enumivo-cc_, _enumivo-ld_, and _enumivo-pp_ are set the core set of tools that you will interact with.
     * These are the C++ compiler, C compiler, linker and postpass tools.
 - A simple CMake interface to build EOSIO smart contracts against WasmSDK
 - ABI generator (Coming Soon)